24 Best & Worst Low-Sugar Protein Bars

 If you’re hungry for a delicious protein boost without sugar alcohols, artificial sweeteners or zero-calorie sweeteners, this bar will become your go-to.
 It’s the perfect blend of creamy nut butter and crunchy cashews.

 Say “aloha” to a toned body when you include this bar in your diet.
 And don’t worry about the 24 grams of carbs: “Carbs actually help protein get into the muscle fibers,” says Isabel Smith MS, RD, CDN and founder of New York-based Isabel Smith Nutrition.

 Amazing Grass packs in 12 grams of plant-based protein, nut butter, greens, and superfoods in this nutrient-dense bar.

 It doesn’t have the 8 grams of protein that we mandated bars to have to be on this list, but we still wanted to include this bar from a well-known and affordable brand.
-(Plus, it’s only one gram shy, and one of our editors said this bar “tastes like sunshine.”)
-You first bite through an oat-and-date blended energy bar, and then hit the creamy, nutty blend of hazelnut, cashew, and almond butter.
-You need to try one.
+(Plus, it’s only two grams shy, and one of our editors said this bar “tastes like sunshine.”)
+You first bite through an oat-and-date blended energy bar and then hit the creamy, nutty blend of hazelnut, cashew, and almond butter.
+Go get your paws on this bar!